idea4good/GuiLiteSamples/README.md

 # GuiLite Samples - It's you make UI beautiful, not UI framework!
 [中文](doc/README-cn.md)

 - GuiLite samples contain 7 cross-platform projects.
 They all based on [GuiLite](https://github.com/idea4good/GuiLite).
-They show you how to use GuiLite's interface, and how GuiLite works on iOS, Android, GNU/Linux, Windows and macOS platform.
+They could show you how to use GuiLite's interface, and how GuiLite works on iOS, Android, GNU/Linux, Windows and macOS platform.
 - GuiLite samples are easy to compile & run.
-With the help of QQ group, you will pass the compiling nearly 100%.
+With the help of community, the passing rate of compiling is near 100%.

 ## Hello Wave & Hello Particle
 ![HelloWave](doc/HelloWave.gif)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![HelloParticle](doc/HelloParticle.gif)
 - MCU Hardware: STM32F103ZET6(512K ROM, 64K RAM) + 240*320 16bits color TFT LCD
-- MCU Software: None OS + GuiLite
+- MCU Software: No OS, Only GuiLite
 - Hello Wave has only [100+ lines code](HelloWave/UIcode/UIcode.cpp).
-Showing you how to use wave widget.
+It shows you how to use wave widget.
 - Hello Particle has only [100- lines code](HelloParticle/UIcode/UIcode.cpp).
-Showing you how to develop a particle system.
+It shows you how to develop a particle system.
 - [How to porting for any MCU?](HelloWave/README.md#How-to-port-on-any-MCU-)
-- Still support: Windows & Linux
+- Also support: Windows & Linux

 ## Hello Animation
 ![HelloAnimation](doc/HelloAnimation.gif)

-Hello Animation has only [100+ lines code](https://github.com/idea4good/GuiLiteSamples/blob/master/HelloAnimation/UIcode/UIcode.cpp) for beginner, showing you how to make animation.
-You can run it both on Windows and Linux.
+Hello Animation has only [100+ lines code](https://github.com/idea4good/GuiLiteSamples/blob/master/HelloAnimation/UIcode/UIcode.cpp) for beginner, showing you how to making animation.
+You can run it on Windows and also Linux.

 ## Hello Slide
 ![HelloSlide](doc/HelloSlide.gif)

-Hello Slide has only [100+ lines code](https://github.com/idea4good/GuiLiteSamples/blob/master/HelloSlide/UIcode/UIcode.cpp) for beginner, showing you how to make sliding UI.
-You can run it both on Windows and Linux.
+Hello Slide has only [100+ lines code](https://github.com/idea4good/GuiLiteSamples/blob/master/HelloSlide/UIcode/UIcode.cpp).
+It shows beginner how to make sliding UI.
+You can run it on Windows and also Linux.

 ## Hello Font
 ![HelloFont](doc/HelloFont.gif)

-Hello Font has only [100+ lines code](https://github.com/idea4good/GuiLiteSamples/blob/master/HelloFont/UIcode/UIcode.cpp) for beginner, showing you how to use muti languages(UTF-8).
-You can run it both on Windows and Linux.
+Hello Font has only [100+ lines code](https://github.com/idea4good/GuiLiteSamples/blob/master/HelloFont/UIcode/UIcode.cpp) .It shows beginner how to use multi-language feature(UTF-8).
+You can run it on Windows and also Linux.

 ## Hello GuiLite
 ![HelloGuiLite](doc/HelloGuiLite.gif)

-Hello GuiLite has only [100+ lines code](https://github.com/idea4good/GuiLiteSamples/blob/master/HelloGuiLite/UIcode/helloGL.cpp) for beginner, showing you how to initialize GuiLite, layout UI widgets, and map messages.
-You can run it both on Windows and Linux.
+Hello GuiLite has only [100+ lines code](https://github.com/idea4good/GuiLiteSamples/blob/master/HelloGuiLite/UIcode/helloGL.cpp).
+It shows beginner how to initialize GuiLite, layout UI widgets, and map messages.
+You can run it on Windows and also Linux.

 ## Host Monitor
-Runs on Mac & iOS:
+On Mac & iOS:

 ![Mac](doc/Mac.gif) ![iOS](doc/Ios.landscape.gif)

-Runs on Android & ARM Linux embedded:
+On Android & ARM Linux embedded:

 ![Android](doc/Android.gif) ![Linux](doc/Linux.gif)

-Runs on Windows Mixed Reality:
+On Windows Mixed Reality:

 ![Win MR](doc/WinMR.gif)

-Host Monitor has 2,000 lines of code related to UI, showing you how to layout UI, and customize/extend your UI widgets.
+Host Monitor has 2,000 lines of code related to UI, showing you how to make UI layout , and customize/extend your UI widgets.
-### Code Walkthrough
+### Code Description
-- HostMonitor\SampleCode\source\ui_tree: **Layout UI**
+- HostMonitor\SampleCode\source\ui_tree: **UI Layout**
 - HostMonitor\SampleCode\source\ui_ctrl_ex: **Customize your widgets**

 ### Cross platform